CristianRobayna/Portfolio/README.md

 In this repository, you will find projects and case studies that showcase my expertise in:

-* Data gathering and wrangling using tools like Python and R.
+- Data collection, cleaning, and transformation using tools like Python, Power Query, and R.

-* Statistical analysis and predictive modeling.
+-
+- Statistical analysis, predictive modeling, and machine learning.
+-

-* Data visualization and storytelling with tools like Tableau, Power BI
+- Data visualization and storytelling with tools like Tableau and Power BI.

-* Spreadsheet proficiency with Excel and Google Sheets.

-These projects reflect my passion for extracting actionable insights from data to solve complex business problems.
+In the following sections of this README, I will provide a short summary of my data journey and brief descriptions of the projects in each folder.
+Let’s get started!

 ## About Me & My Data Journey